 Trekking Shoes & Hiking Poles

-- Waterproof hiking shoes with good grip are a must during this road trip.
+- Waterproof hiking shoes with good grip are a must during Oregon road trip.
 Even if you choose easy hikes from our suggested list, stones and paths might be slippery.
+Oregon is full of stunning waterfalls, rivers and dense forests.
 After the rain, even on easy paths, there can be a lot of mud.
-We like Keen shoes, which are made in Portland, Salomon, and Merrel boots.
+We love Keen shoes, which are made in Portland, Salomon, and Merrel boots.

 - Hiking sandals are also handy, especially if you are planning a trip in the summer months.
 But they should have a good grip so that you don’t slip on stones.
 You will use them not only on the beach but also when visiting hot springs or waterfalls.
 Our favorites are Kenn covered toe.
 Thanks to this, in the summer months, they are perfect for hiking.
 The cliffs on the coast are steep and slippery, so you need a good sole.

 - Trekking poles.
 We use them because they relieve the knees, spine and facilitate the hike.
 During intensive sightseeing, they are always useful.
 Thanks to hiking poles, we can make more hikes and see astounding places without feeling tired.
-We use lightweight, foldable Rei poles and Montem Ultra Strong Trekking Poles, which are affordable but very durable and comfortable.
+Agnes uses lightweight, foldable Black Diamond Trekking Poles.
+But we can also recommend Foxelli Carbon Fiber Trekking Poles, which are affordable but very durable and comfortable.
+How to choose and use trekking poles you can check in this post.

 Backpack & Layers